Live At The Fold, Virtual Concert Series

 Hiawatha is so very thankful for our viewers who are able to make a contribution to these wonderful musicians and the Co-op.
 We sincerely appreciate and value each dollar that is given and we know that all musicians are appreciative of the opportunity to play and gain income as well!
 We can’t thank you enough!

-Please join us for our virtual concert series, Live from The Fold, on our Facebook page!
-We are pleased to offer our series with our local favorite musicians, some favorites from Michigan and beyond!
-We are pleased to introduce our faithful followers to a wide range of traditional music and performers!
+Please join us for our virtual concert series, Live from The Fold, on our Facebook page.
+We are pleased to offer our series with our local favorite musicians, some favorites from Michigan and beyond.
+We are pleased to introduce our

 It will be presented every Thursday from 7:00pm – 8:00pm